Worth knowing

 „The city's oldest cemetery was located around St. Jacob's parish church; apparently because of the expanding Hofburg of Maximilian I, it was moved outside the city in 1510 to the Hl.
 Geist-Spitalskirche, where a Gothic double chapel (below in honour of St. Michael and St. Vitus, above St. Anne) and (1571, 1591) arcades were built as early as 1510-16.
 After this „old“ cemetery had been enlarged several times (1849), the city decided in 1855 to build a new cemetery in the west of the city, opened part of it in 1856 and at the same time stopped burials in the old cemetery, whose chapel and graves were then demolished in 1869 with the barbaric destruction of most of the old gravestones; its place is now taken by the state secondary school built in 1869 and the Karl Ludwig-Platz marked out in 1896.“

-The relocation was not only due to a lack of space, but people's ideas on hygiene were no longer compatible with a cemetery in the centre of town.
-Although the enlightened Emperor Joseph II failed with his desire for more rationality when it came to death and dying, which culminated in the introduction of reusable folding coffins, new times also dawned in Catholic Tyrol in the period after 1848.
-In 1855, the city of Innsbruck organised a competition to design a new cemetery.
-The specifications were a rectangular ground plan and the design of the grounds modelled on an Italian cemetery.
-Campo Santo.
-Carl Müller succeeded with his contemporary modern design with several entrances and artistically designed arcades, which encompassed the cemeteries that are now located to the north of the blessing hall.
-The new cemetery was built in the summer of 1856 on the undeveloped Wilten fields south of the Innrain.
-The arcade was designed by Franz Plattner, August von Wörndle, Mathias Schmid and Georg Mader, one of the co-founders of Tyrolean stained glass, in a late work of the then modern, romantic Nazarene style.
-In 1859, Bruneck artist Josef Gröbmer (1815 - 1882) created the statue of the Risen Christ above the then main portal at the north entrance
+The relocation was not only due to lack of space; contemporary ideas of hygiene were no longer compatible with a cemetery located in the city centre.
+Although the enlightened Emperor Joseph II failed with his attempt to introduce greater rationality into attitudes toward death—most famously through reusable folding coffins—new times also began in Catholic Tyrol after 1848.
+In 1855, the city of Innsbruck announced a competition for the design of a new cemetery.
+The specifications called for a rectangular layout and a design modelled on an Italian campo santo.
+Carl Müller prevailed with his contemporary, modern design featuring several entrances and artistically designed arcades that enclosed the grave fields now located north of the consecration hall.
+The new cemetery was constructed in the summer of 1856 on undeveloped fields in Wilten, south of Innrain.
+The arcade was decorated by Franz Plattner, August von Wörndle, Mathias Schmid, and Georg Mader—one of the co‑founders of the Tyrolean Stained Glass Workshop—in a late expression of the then‑fashionable Romantic Nazarene style.
+In 1859, the artist Josef Gröbmer (1815–1882) from Bruneck created the statue of the Resurrected Christ above the former main portal at the northern entrance.

-A walk through the well-kept grounds with their old trees is like a visit to a museum and a journey into the past.
-The monuments and tombs not only show a wide variety of artistic styles, but also reveal a lot about the buried and the circumstances of the time.
-Many of the tombs, such as the monument to the Unterberger family and the neo-Gothic crypt of Innsbruck composer Josef Pembaur, are decorated with Nazarene-style paintings like the arcades and indicate the deep piety of the buried.
-The gravestone of the social democratic Innsbruck politician couple Maria and Martin Rapoldi, on the other hand, was designed as a mosaic in the typical matter-of-fact republican style of the interwar period.
-The androgynous-looking figure wears a palm branch and crown, with the city coat of arms of Innsbruck proudly emblazoned below as a secular symbol.
-Josef Kiebach's sparsely decorated civic grave of honour also bears the city's coat of arms.
-The tomb of the last governor of the imperial and royal monarchy, Josef Schraffl.
-Josef Schraffl (1855 - 1922), the last governor of the Austro-Hungarian monarchy, has a baroque, suffering crucified figure and a stone eagle, reflecting the general mood of Tyrol, which was divided at the Brenner Pass after the First World War.
-Under arcade 96 is the tomb of the Greater German nationalist mayor Wilhelm Greils, who is holding German oak leaves in the hand of a veiled woman who has sprung from antiquity.
-The Trentino sculptor Andrea Malfatti designed the Oberer tomb in arcade 48 with the Transfiguration of Christ and the Lodron tomb Mourning figure of a girl in arcade 52 in the Italian-naturalistic style.
-In 1909, the Innsbruck master builder Josef Retter had a neo-Gothic chapel built in the centre of the newer, southern part of the cemetery, which could now serve as a film set thanks to its romantic ivy growth, as a family burial place.
-The solid wooden door is framed by a mosaic that is reminiscent of Art Nouveau.
+A walk through the well‑kept grounds with their old trees is like a museum visit and a journey into the past.
+The monuments and grave sites not only display a wide range of artistic styles, but also reveal much about those buried there and the circumstances of their times.
+Many graves, such as the monument of the Unterberger family and the neo‑Gothic vault of the Innsbruck composer Josef Pembaur, are—like the arcades—adorned with Nazarene‑style paintings, pointing to the deep piety of the deceased.
+By contrast, the gravestone of the Social Democratic Innsbruck political couple Maria and Martin Rapoldi was designed as a mosaic in the characteristically sober, republican style of the interwar period.
+The androgynous‑looking figure carries a palm branch and a crown, beneath which the Innsbruck city coat of arms stands proudly as a secular symbol.
+The restrained, bourgeois honorary grave of Josef Kiebach also bears the city’s coat of arms.
+The grave monument of the last governor of the Imperial and Royal Monarchy, Josef Schraffl (1855–1922), with its baroque, suffering Crucified figure and stone eagle, reflects the general mood of Tyrol in the aftermath of the First World War, when the region was divided at the Brenner Pass.
+Under Arcade 96 lies the tomb of the pan‑German nationalist mayor Wilhelm Greil, depicted handing German oak leaves to a veiled female figure reminiscent of antiquity.
+The Trentino sculptor Andrea Malfatti designed the Oberer family grave in Arcade 48, featuring the Transfiguration of Christ, and the Lodron family grave with a mourning maiden figure in Arcade 52, both in an Italian naturalistic style.
+In 1909, the Innsbruck master builder Josef Retter commissioned a neo‑Gothic chapel as a family burial site in the newer southern part of the cemetery.
+With its romantic ivy growth, it could now easily serve as a film set.
+The massive wooden door is framed by a mosaic close to the Jugendstil aesthetic.

-Some of the elaborately designed monuments, graves of honour and family tombs of important Innsbruck residents are quite controversial.
-A bust commemorates Prelate Anton Müllner, a war-mongering poet who wrote terrible works under the name of Brother Willram.
-The memorial to the martyrs of the striking fraternity is particularly „patriotic“ Suevia.
-Their motto „Freedom, honour, fatherland“, which they share with other German nationalist academic organisations such as the Libertas in Vienna, is crowned by a martial figure.
-The first mayor of the post-war period, Anton Melzer (1898 - 1951), who was removed from the city council after 1938 and was imprisoned for a long time in the Reichenau camp, has his artistically designed grave of honour in the immediate vicinity of the final resting place of Egon Denz, who was mayor of Innsbruck during the Nazi era.
+Some of the elaborately designed monuments, honorary graves, and family burial sites of prominent Innsbruck citizens are controversial.
+A bust commemorates Prelate Anton Müllner, who produced inflammatory war‑mongering works under the pseudonym Brother Willram.
+Particularly “patriotic” is the war memorial of the fencing fraternity Suevia, whose motto “Freedom, Honour, Fatherland”—shared with other pan‑German fencing fraternities such as Libertas in Vienna—is crowned by a martial figure.
+The first post‑war mayor Anton Melzer (1898–1951), who was removed from the city council after 1938 and imprisoned for a long time in the Reichenau camp, has his artistically designed honorary grave in close proximity to the final resting place of Egon Denz, mayor of Innsbruck during the Nazi period.

 „Leaving the cemetery after this brief review, we come across a well-known monument from the old cemetery, partly hidden behind cypress trees.
 The town council had the former Wolkenstein monument restored by the sculptor Grissemann and placed here in memory of all the remains transferred from the old cemetery.
 This important marble work from the end of the last century, with its somewhat foppish old man holding the hourglass over the high coffin, the Grim Reaper, and the beautiful female figure facing him, who turns away from him in horror, is an ornament to our cemetery, which has almost become a centre of Tyrolean art.“